 If you overate the day before?
 What can you do?
-Well you make sure you get up, and you do your regular exercise routine, and if you can put an extra 10 or 15 minutes and skip on having a latte day or desert you won’t gain the weight.
+You do your regular exercise routine, and if you can put an extra 10 or 15 minutes.
+Make better choices if you have a daily latte or a donut skip it.

 One bad day will not ruin you as long as you make the rest of your day's good ones.

-If you want to lose 30 pounds, that’s fine the whole point is do not let weight loss take over your life.
-That’s the problem with diet and exercise programs like that your entire life revolves around the diet.
+If you want to lose 30 pounds that’s fine the whole point is do not let weight loss take over your life.
+That’s the problem with diets your entire life revolves around the diet.

 Five small meals a day or hitting the gym six days a week is something most busy moms cannot do that long-term.
 We hardly have the time to eat or shower.
 Not that I’m saying that doesn’t work it works for some.
 Five small meals and six workouts a week is not reasonable for everyone.